diegozain/diegozain.github.io/active-source.md

 ![](images/wavefield-color.gif)

-__This is the data.
+__Below is the data.
 The data is acquired by the receivers on the surface.__

 ![](images/line1_d1_observed-dibujo-sy.png)